alemarco96/DECAF/README.md

 - `BoW`

   It performs first stage retrieval using [Lucene](https://lucene.apache.org/) text search engine library.
 It is well suited for implementing bag-of-words retrieval models.
-It provides good results when using BM25 scoring function, which is often used as an evaluation baseline.
+It provides good results when using the BM25 scoring function, which is often used as an evaluation baseline.
 It should be paired with a reranker to improve performance measures.

 - `Splade`